 How Young Is Too Young… Does It Exist?

 It’s easy to say that there is no such thing as “too young” as long as someone is good enough to compete.
 Afterall, esports competitive advantage is that several physical barriers that limit competition within traditional sports are absent.
-That said, ‘as long as you’re good enough’ feels like an overall optimistic or purposely naive viewpoint.
+That said, ‘as long as you’re good enough’ is an overly optimistic or purposely naïve viewpoint.

 Simply put, esports players are professional athletes and, depending on the game and region, minor to major celebrities.
-Similarly to child actors in Hollywood, this comes with a cavalcade of issues that can be incredibly negative on younger players, whether they be children or younger teenagers.
+Similarly to child actors in Hollywood, careers come with a cavalcade of issues for children and younger teens.

-One of the first points is that most professional esports at this point are run by large organizations, now, luckily there aren’t that many stories of predatory contracts at the highest level in esports, but it’s difficult to ask a young player, and their perhaps unprepared parents, to understand how to manage the business side of esports.
+One of the first points is that most professional esports at this point are run by large organizations.
+Luckily there aren’t that many stories of predatory contracts at the highest level in esports, but it’s difficult to ask a young player to understand how to manage the business side of esports.
 You can end up with children who are in situations that aren’t healthy for them or their families.

-The biggest point is next, and that is the mental toll that attention and pressure can put on competitors of any age.
+The biggest point is next; the mental toll that attention and pressure can put on competitors of any age.
 League of Legends player Ryu is most known for losing a 1v1 back in 2013 and describes his career as a career of regrets, Uzi considered one of the best ADCs of all time retired at 23 citing mental and physical health issues.
-In other games the mental tax is also appearing, for example the Counter-Strike Professional Players’ Association just added around the clock access to clinical psychologists for players.
+Other games have this mental tax too.
+For example the Counter-Strike Professional Players’ Association just added around the clock access to clinical psychologists for players.

-It’s critical to recognize that professional esports stop being ‘games’ and become high pressure careers that put a spotlight on players.
+It’s critical to recognize that professional esports stop being ‘games’ and become high pressure careers.
 Throwing kids into that situation is possibly unethical.
-This is luckily relieved a bit in single-player games as younger players can be more free to engage and disengage as they find the game fun, as opposed to needing to be part of a professional team with strict rules and practice times.
+Single-player games are better for younger player.
+They’re easier for players to engage and disengage as they find the game fun.
+Team sports generally require longer contracts and the added pressure of a team relying on you.

 What Do the Developers Say?
 Is There a Limit?

-In the end, League of Legends creator Riot Games has a 17 year old minimum for their professional players, and even then both Uzi still needed to leave due partially to mental health.
+League of Legends creator Riot Games has a 17 year minimum for players, and even then mental health is an issue.
 I think that age minimums for these sorts of professional sports should be more common.